Virtual Staging Cost in 2026: Complete Pricing Guide

 Most AI virtual staging platforms use one of three pricing approaches:

-Pay-per-image: You buy credits or pay per staged photo.
+Pay-per-image: You add credits or pay per staged photo.
 This model works best for agents who stage irregularly.

 Monthly subscription: A flat monthly fee for a set number of staged images.
 Better for agents who stage consistently.